 micro:bit step-by-step tutorials and games

-If you are completely new to coding, and you would like a smooth introduction into how to use your micro:bit, I would suggest starting with micro:bit’s tutorials and sample games.
+If you are new to coding, and you would like a smooth introduction into how to use your micro:bit, I would suggest starting with micro:bit’s tutorials and sample games.
 In the official micro:bit MakeCode code editor, you can find micro:bit’s tutorials as well as pre-made sample games in the MakeCode dashboard.
 The sample games and tutorials will guide you through building a project step-by-step with an explanation of how the code is working.

 Block coding to text coding

-While block coding is a very effective way to expose students to coding, block coding is not used outside of educational contexts.
-We should approach block coding as a stepping stone towards learning text coding such as Java, JavaScript, Python etc. The official micro:bit MakeCode block editor provides a button that allows you to swap between JavaScript and block code.
+The official micro:bit MakeCode block editor provides a button that allows you to swap between JavaScript and block code.
 In conjunction with building a program with blocks, a student can flip back and forth between JavaScript and block code to see how the two translate into one another.
 Furthermore, once a student feels comfortable building with block code, introducing text coding to a student would seem much less daunting.
 The structural component of block coding remains in text code; the student would only need to learn the syntax of a text coding language to get a fair grasp of the language.

 More resources